logos-maker/VST2/README.md

 ## Making your own plug
 I would check out the plug_specific_code.c file and tweek that file.
 Make a change and compile and check out the difference by loading the plugin into a music program.

-## Subrogating the VST2 licence - Making VST2 development availabe for anyone
+## Subrogating the VST2 licence - Making vst 2 development availabe for anyone
-To make this available this code-base only uses the VST2 ABI.
+To make this available this code-base only uses the vst 2 ABI.

 It's proven in court that you can't protect a API from common usage according to the the U.S. Supreme Court’s April 5 ruling in Google LLC v.
 Oracle America Inc. in 2021.
 And it's certainly the case that you can't protect an ABI with copyright within all reasonable doubt.